September 19 - October 19, 2025

 Sophie Neveu

 Melissa Molano is a Resident Acting Company Member.
-Recent Alley shows include Noël Coward’s Private Lives, The Glass Menagerie, Noises Off, Agatha Christie’s And Then There Were None, and Jane Eyre.
+Recent Alley shows include Agatha Christie’s The Mirror Crack’d, Noël Coward’s Private Lives, The Glass Menagerie, Noises Off, and Agatha Christie’s And Then There Were None.
 Other previous roles include: The River Bride (Belmira), Man of La Mancha (Antonia), I and You (Caroline), The Book of Maggie (Maggie).
 She’s also a voice and film actor featured on streaming platforms HiDive, Netflix and Prime.
 Instagram/X: @melissacmolano.

 Christopher Salazar